arista-channel/acws/docs/b_wireless/b01_lab.md

 ![Campus Studio](./assets/images/b01/config/office.png)

 1. In the left hand menu, click on `Floor Maps`.
-Make sure to set the location level to be `CorpA/B - 1st Floor`.
+Make sure to set the location level to be `CorpA - 1st Floor`.
 Click the `Add Floor Plan` button in the upper right corner of the screen.

     ![Campus Studio](./assets/images/b01/config/14a_config.png)